English

 Sun Exposure and Vitamin D

-Exposure to sunlight is a natural way to produce vitamin D. When your skin is exposed to UVB rays from the sun, your body begins to produce vitamin D.9 Factors such as latitude, season, time of day, skin colour, and the use of sunscreen can affect the amount of vitamin D you produce.
-For vegans and people living in northern latitudes, it is advisable to ensure you get enough sunlight.
-You may also consider a supplement during months with little sun.
+Exposure to sunlight is a natural way to produce vitamin D. When your skin is exposed to UVB rays from the sun, your body starts to produce vitamin D.9 Factors such as latitude, season, time of day, skin colour, and the use of sunscreen can affect the amount of vitamin D you produce.
+For vegans and people living in northern latitudes, it is advisable to ensure sufficient sunlight exposure.

 Good to Know